neithere/doqu/doc/tutorial.rst

 Native Python bindings exist for most databases.
 It is preferable to use a dedicated library if you are absolutely sure that your code will never be used with another database.
-But there are two common use cases when Docu is much more preferable:
+But there are two common use cases when *Doqu* is much more preferable:

-a) prototyping: if you are unsure about which database fits your requirements best and wish to test various databases against your code, just write your code with Docu and then try switching backends to see which performs best.
+a) prototyping: if you are unsure about which database fits your requirements best and wish to test various databases against your code, just write your code with *Doqu* and then try switching backends to see which performs best.
    Then optimize the code for it.
-b) reusing the code: if you expect the module to be plugged into an application with unpredictable settings, use Docu.
+b) reusing the code: if you expect the module to be plugged into an application with unpredictable settings, use *Doqu*.

 Of course we are talking about document databases.
 For relational databases you would use an ORM.